← Back to Blog

 Step 3: Connect with Edges

-Edges define flow.
-Static edges always go to the same node.
-Conditional edges make decisions:
+Static edges always go to the same next node.
+Conditional edges route based on what actually happened in the previous node:

 Step 4: Add Checkpointing